noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 X_test_scaled = DataFrame(X_test_scaled)
 X_test_scaled .= ifelse.(isnan.(X_test_scaled), 0, X_test_scaled)
 ```

+But one could think of just standardizing over all the columns simultaneously.
 }

 We are now ready for applying the principal component analysis in the same fashion: